ChorusOne/network-handbook/src/chorus-one/physical-location.md

-To give a more complete answer, we have to explain some things about how validation works, and what goes into choosing a location.
+To give a more complete answer, we have to explain some things about how validation works, and what goes into picking a location.
-Let’s dive in!
+The impatient can jump straight to [the summary](#summary), but for the full details, let’s dive in!

 ## Where is software located?